basschipper/homeassistant-generic-hygrostat/info.md

   min_on_time: 300 # Optional min on time in seconds.
 Default = 0 seconds
   max_on_time: 7200 # Optional safety max on time in seconds.
 Default = 7200 seconds
   sample_interval: 300 # Optional time between taking humidity samples in seconds, default 300 seconds
+  sample_duration: 900 # Memory (for how long time would lowest minimum humidity be tracked back)
   min_humidity: 30 # Optional minimum humidity to enable dehumidification.
 Default = 0
   unique_id: bathroom_hygrostat # Optional ID that uniquely identifies this sensor.
 Set this to a unique value to allow customization through the UI.
 ```